 Beet Sugar (100% Carbs, Not Paleo)

 Beet sugar comes from the plant Beta vulgaris, whose root contains a high concentration of sucrose sugars.
 About 55% of the white sugar sold in the USA is from sugar beets.
 In the USA about 95% of the sugar beets grown are genetically modified.
 Unless your beet sugar is labeled “organic”, it is probably gmo.
 You can find beet sugar in stores labeled as “sugar”, and cane sugar is usually labeled “cane sugar”, because it is more expensive to produce and considered preferable to GMO beet sugar.
 GMO Beet sugar is cheaper than cane sugar, and much of it is used by the food industry.
 Stay far away from this GMO sugar!
 You can be pretty sure that all restaurants use GMO beet sugar unless otherwise stated on their menu or advertising.
 Whole Foods Markets and StarBucks are two big users of GMO beet sugar.

 Brown Rice Syrup (90% Carbs, Not Paleo)

 Also known as rice syrup, this is a sweetener made by cooking rice, straining, and reducing the liquid to a thick, sweet syrup.
 The final product is 45% maltose, 3% glucose, and 52% maltotriose.
 That means it’s high in carbs.
-Rice is considered a grain, which is not Paleo.
+Rice is a grain, which is not Paleo.
 Not for human consumption if you value your blood sugar level and your health.

 Cane Sugar (100% Carbs, Not Paleo)